EnZ0cez/EnZ0cez.github.io/Programming/Expriment Result for SA-KRIMP.md

 | Item 5 |        |        |        |        | -      |

 The problem is that maybe this pattern doesn’t improve but the followed pattern improves.
 So adding this condition will result in less compre

+add 10 percent one time

+set fixed value size of the matrix , like the codetable length

+add a graph for the iteration times ,convergence

+and a graph for matrix size

+decrease the temperature for each pattern

+initialize the matrix after the while loop

+add the hill climbing